 Havaianas Women’s Slim Flip Flop Sandals are comfortable, totally waterproof, dry pretty quickly, and soft but sturdy.
 They’re inexpensive enough to leave behind if you don’t want to take them home.

-Havaianas Women's Slim Flip Flop Sandal, Black, 7/8 M US
+Havaianas Women's Slim Flip Flop Sandals, Black, Size 7/8 Women's

 Havaianas flip flops are soft but sturdy, and totally waterproof for safe showers.

 For After the Shower: Utopia Towels Extra Large Bath Towels